taok-monitor/taok-collector-api/README.md

-# Taok-Collector-Api
+# Taok-Collector-API

 It is an API to be used in the "taok-collector" project.
-This module will help create a pattern to help java developers contribute.
+This module will help create a pattern to any java developer can contribute.

-### Collector
+## Collector

 This is main Component to any implementation, any implementation should return a `CollectedLaunch` **List** using this interface.